absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 The commands are the main entry point for CLI users.
 It acts as both CLI routes and controllers, for those who work with MVC architecture.

-A command is used to handle CLI request through a structured, standardized and simplified system.
+A command is used to handle a CLI request through a structured, standardized and simplified system.
 Each command is represented by a `Command` class file, with some methods and accessors that must be implemented to work properly.

 We will go through everything you need to get started properly in your Node IoC application.